-The new "Crazy Reactions" construction set launched by fischertechnik in 2023 promotes gross and fine motor skills and stimulates imagination and creativity.
-The award of the "German Toy Prize" in the Play and Technology category for the construction set confirms the objective of teaching children about the world of technology in a playful way.
-To further increase awareness of future issues in future generations, fischertechnik has launched a variety of building kits focused on sustainability and renewable energy, both in the toy and school areas.
-The new "Animal Friends" construction kit uses polyamide made from partially renewable raw materials, just like the GreenLine fixing systems.
+The "Universal Pro" and "Universal Max" construction sets recently launched by fischertechnik in 2024 promote gross and fine motor skills and stimulate imagination and creativity.
+The fact that the "Smart Robots Pro" robotics construction kit won the bronze medal of the "Play for Change Award" in the "Life Skills" category confirms the objective of teaching children about the world of technology in a playful way.
+To further increase awareness of future issues in future generations, fischertechnik has a variety of building kits in its product range focused on sustainability and renewable energy, both in the toy and school areas.
+The "Animal Friends" construction kit uses polyamide made from partially renewable raw materials, just like the GreenLine fixing systems.
 The new orange and green colours used for the five animal models also strengthen their link to nature.

 The product range also includes fischerTiP, which is made of potato starch and is 100% biodegradable.
-The base set from the German creative material manufacturer takes advantage of the diverse characteristics of this natural product.
+The craft sets from the German creative material manufacturer take advantage of the diverse characteristics of this natural product.
 The components stick to one another after they are moistened, without needing any glue.
 TiPs are dyed using food dyes, which give them their vibrant and radiant colours.
 After crafting, remaining TiPs and the tool can be replaced in the bucket, where everything can be stored securely and cleanly.
 Thanks to proactive sustainability management, fischertechnik is helping ensure the environment remains intact.
 This is also the case for the materials selected for fischerTiP tools, which are made of resource saving bioplastic.